Should creative writing students rate teaching staff highly?

 Do knowledgeable, passionate lecturers change outcomes in creative writing?

-Yes, because enthusiasm and subject expertise drive engagement and confidence.
-In humanities‑based programmes, students highlight tutors who model craft, show what quality looks like and facilitate ambitious drafting.
-Where energy or availability dips, participation and risk‑taking fall.
-Programme teams should prioritise visible high‑trust habits (predictable contact points, purposeful workshop design) and use ongoing student feedback to sustain teaching vitality through the year.
+Yes, because enthusiasm and subject expertise build engagement, confidence, and a willingness to take creative risks.
+In humanities‑based programmes, students value tutors who model craft, show what quality looks like, and support ambitious drafting.
+When energy or availability dips, participation and risk‑taking fall.
+Programme teams should prioritise visible, high‑trust habits (predictable contact points, purposeful workshop design) and use ongoing student feedback to sustain teaching vitality throughout the year.

 What does comprehensive support from staff look like?

-Responsive, humane and predictable.
-Creative writing students value approachable tutors who combine craft guidance with wellbeing awareness and who act on the student voice.
-Staff who provide steady contact routes, clear weekly expectations and timely replies reduce uncertainty that otherwise distracts from practice.
+Responsive, humane, and predictable.
+Creative writing students value approachable tutors who combine craft guidance with wellbeing awareness, and who act on what students tell them.
+Staff who provide steady contact routes, clear weekly expectations, and timely replies reduce uncertainty that otherwise distracts from practice.
 For mixed‑mode or commuting cohorts, out‑of‑hours options and succinct asynchronous updates help maintain momentum without over‑servicing.

 Why does individualised attention and feedback matter most here?

-Because progress depends on developing a distinctive voice against transparent standards.
+Because progress depends on developing a distinctive voice within transparent standards.
 Students respond well to targeted, actionable comments linked to assessment briefs and marking criteria.
-Publishing annotated exemplars, using checklist‑style rubrics and closing the loop on how to apply feedback raises trust in marking and shortens the distance between draft and resubmission.
+Publish annotated exemplars, use checklist‑style rubrics, and close the loop on how to apply feedback.
+This raises trust in marking and shortens the gap between draft and resubmission.
 Routine calibration across the teaching team keeps interpretations consistent.

 How can staff balance creative freedom with academic rigour?